 In “The Really Big One,” an alarming piece in the July 20 issue of The New Yorker magazine, author Kathryn Schultz says the Pacific Northwest is woefully unprepared for a major earthquake that has a one-in-three chance of striking the region in the next 50 years.
-Below, Randall B. Griffin, an instructor in Georgetown University’s Emergency & Disaster Management (EDM) program, and two EDM students who have evaluated Seattle’s emergency preparedness plans—Katherine Hawn and Albert Gembara—comment on the article.
+Below, Randall B. Griffin, an instructor in Georgetown University’s Master's in Emergency & Disaster Management (EDM) program, and two EDM students who have evaluated Seattle’s emergency preparedness plans—Katherine Hawn and Albert Gembara—comment on the article.

 Kathryn Schultz issues a compelling call to action in response to the possibility of a major earthquake occurring along the Cascadia Subduction Zone in the Pacific Northwest.
 As Schultz points out, we know more today about the potential for geophysical events and their likelihood than in any time in our history.
 Her message is not one of passive acceptance, but of public engagement and enlightenment.
 By better understanding the historical significance of this fault line, scientists can more accurately determine the level of preparedness required and steps that can be made to mitigate the effects of a potentially devastating catastrophe.

 Seattle’s two main earthquake vulnerabilities are unreinforced masonry buildings (URMs) and communities located in liquefaction zones, those areas where water saturation and shaking would cause sediment to temporarily lose its strength and behave like a liquid.
 Based on our analysis, infrastructure damage is Seattle’s biggest risk because of the high vulnerability of underlying structures and buildings, of which only 14 percent have been retrofitted to withstand earthquakes.